lanmaster53/lanmaster53-src/content/pages/faq.md

 **There are so many Information Security conferences these days.
 What conferences do you recommend?**

 Without a doubt, DerbyCon.
 Then, any BSides.
 DerbyCon is great for so many reasons, but the main reason I prefer it is because it's a community event with a family atmosphere, and not a culture.
 Honestly, I'm not a fan of the hacker culture and don't identify with it at all.
 You won't see me at DEF CON for that very reason.
 However, it can be tough to get a ticket to DerbyCon (see my [article](/2017/08/26/cooling-down-the-hottest-ticket-in-town/) on the topic if you agree, missed out, and are still looking for a ticket), and it requires travel.
 The thing about BSides is they are all over the place, are pretty consistent in terms of quality, and getting tickets is easy.
 On any given year, I attend DerbyCon, BSides Greenville, and BSides Augusta at a minimum.
 I will say that I thoroughly enjoyed Wild West Hackin' Fest last year in South Dakota.
 It had some of the best Lobbycon ever.
 Since it was in the middle of nowhere, and there was nothing else for anyone to do, everyone congregated at the same bar and restaurant every night.

+---

+**I keep hearing people in Information Security refer to something called a personal brand.
+What exactly is a personal brand, and how does it apply to me as an Information Security professional?**

+As you saw in my list of priorities for hiring people (above), the first tangible item is personal accomplishments, above both certifications and degrees.
+Status in the Information Security industry relies heavily on notoriety.
+This is true for the black hat side of things as well as the white hat side.
+Notoriety comes when you've publicly accomplished something, whether in a positive or negative fashion.
+The collection of your public accomplishments and how you relate to others in the industry becomes your personal brand.
+Whether seeking a job or starting a company, success will have little to do with your traditional credentials and everything to do with your personal brand.
+A good enough personal brand will take you beyond the need to apply for a job or submit a resume.
+Companies will come looking for you.
+There is simply too much work and not enough good people to do it.
+If your personal brand is known for expertise in something, the job offers will come.

+---

+**How does the dynamic of a personal brand work when employed by a company, which has its own independent brand?**

+Because of the nature of how you develop a personal brand, personal brands and company brands thrive in a synergistic symbiotic cyber relationship (three in a row, bingo!).
+When you speak in front of a group, you're wearing the company's logo.
+When you teach a workshop or write an article, you're referring to experiences gained at the company.
+As long as your ethics and efforts are in line with the company's, your personal brand will boost the company's brand.
+This make you a more valuable asset to the company, resulting in the company providing more opportunities for you to grow your personal brand.
+It's a beautiful thing to see companies embrace this.
+The results are a better security team and culture for the company, and a major brand boost when the security team itself becomes known as a contributor to the community.

+---

+**How do you build a personal brand?**

+Basically, by being outspoken and not being selfish.
+Share your discoveries with others, whether it be blog articles, hosting lunch & learns, speaking at conferences, or providing training.
+Share your creations with others by open sourcing your scripts and tools that you use to make your own job easier.
+While these things may be differentiators at times, remember that there is more work than there are skilled people.
+Don't be greedy.
+I've seen people throw away personal brand growth opportunities while trying to make a quick buck.
+Don't underestimate the value of giving stuff (ideas, software, techniques, etc.) away.
+It may make you more in the long run giving it away than it would in a short term money grab.
+Open sourcing Recon-ng has done more for my career than I can quantify, yet there were people in the beginning that told me I was crazy for giving it away.
+I'm glad I didn't listen.